 Animas Water Company routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The following table(s) show all detections found in the period of January 1 to December 31, 2010 unless otherwise noted.
+The following table(s) show all detections found in the period of January 1 to December 31, 2011 unless otherwise noted.
 The State of Colorado requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 Therefore, some of our data, though representative, may be more than one year old.
 Violations and Formal Enforcement Actions, if any, are reported in the next section of this report.
-Any additional information may be found in the final section of this report.

 Note: Only detected contaminants sampled within the last 5 years appear in this report.
-If no tables appear in this section, that means that Animas Wc did not detect any contaminants in the last round of monitoring.
+If no tables appear in this section, that means that Animas Water Company did not detect any contaminants in the last round of monitoring.

-Microbiological Contaminants Sampled in the Distribution System Analyte Name Monitoring Period Results Number of Samples MCL MCLG MCL Violation?
-Typical Sources Potential Health Effects from Long-Term Exposure Above the MCL (unless specified as short-term) COLIFORM (TCR) 08/01/2010 to 08/31/2010 Positive Sample(s) 11 No More Than 1 Positive Sample Per Period 0 No Naturally present in the environment Not a health threat in itself.
-Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.
-If Coliforms were found in more samples than allowed then this indicates a warning of potential problems
+Microorganism Contaminants Sampled in the Distribution System Contaminant Name Monitoring Period Results Number of Samples MCL MCLG MCL Violation?
+Typical Sources COLIFORM (TCR) 08/01/2011 to 08/31/2011 1 Positive Sample(s) 7 No More Than 1 Positive Sample Per Period 0 No Naturally present in the environment